roshankcpkr/projectsshow/README.md

 # Hacktoberfest-web
 ## FORK, FIX, PR — that's all it takes!

-<p align="justify">This repository is full of issues, which you need to resolve, first by forking this repository, making changes and then creating a Pull Request in this repository. </p>
+<p align="justify">This repository is full of issues, which you need to resolve, first by forking this repository, making changes and then creating a Pull Request in this repository.
+Shall we create a simple website with PR?
+Contribute your codes in projects directory</p>
 <p align ="justify">Show your HTML, CSS and JS skills now.
 Upload your projects in the projects directory.</p>

 ### Don't create a Pull Request changing the text above!
 Only the below ones are part of the challenge.